paeby/UserCounter/README.md

 #### Metrics
 * `User frames` processed by second
-* Total application time in ms
+* Total total application time in ms
-* The time spent in processing the `User frames`
+* The time spent in processing the `User frames` (User Counter Algorithm described above)
 * The number of `User frames` polled by the kafka consumer in the poll interval (100ms by default)
 * The application memory usage

-The metrics are saved to a CSV file in `benchmark/performance.csv` for each run, and also to stdout every 10k processed user frames.
+The metrics are saved to a CSV file in `benchmark/performance.csv` for each run, and also to stdout every 10k `User frames` processed.
 Application variables are used to compute the metrics and the application `Runtime` to get the memory usage.

 ### Benchmarks